What is lithotripsy?

-Lithotripsy uses sound waves to break stones apart.
+Lithotripsy uses sound waves to break up large kidney stones into smaller pieces.
 These sound waves are also called high-energy shock waves.
 The most common form of lithotripsy is extracorporeal shock wave lithotripsy (ESWL).

-It’s important to tell your doctor about any drugs, over-the-counter supplements, or herbs that you may be taking.
-Drugs such as aspirin, ibuprofen, or blood thinners (such as warfarin) can interfere with the blood’s ability to clot properly.
+It’s important to tell your doctor about any prescription drugs, over-the-counter medications, or supplements you take.
+Certain drugs, such as aspirin (Bufferin), ibuprofen (Advil), and warfarin (Coumadin) or other blood thinners, can interfere with your blood’s ability to clot properly.

 Your doctor will probably ask you to stop taking these medications well before the procedure.
 However, don’t stop taking drugs you’ve been prescribed unless your doctor tells you to.